rbisdorff/Digraph3/docSphinx/tutorial.rst

    Avenue de la Gare      G    Main town shopping street
   ====================== ==== ==================================================

-Three objectives are guiding his choice:
+Three **decision objectives** are guiding the CEO's choice:
-      1. minimize the yearly costs induced by the moving,
+      1. *minimize* the yearly costs induced by the moving,
-      2. maximize the future turnover of the SME,
+      2. *maximize* the future turnover of the SME,
-      3. maximize the new working conditions.
+      3. *maximize* the new working conditions.

-The decision consequences to take into account for evaluating each potential office site with respect to each of the three objectives are the following:
+The decision consequences to take into account for evaluating the potential new office sites with respect to each of the three objectives are modeled by the following **family of criteria**:

    ==================== ==== ============ =========================================
     Objective            ID   Name         Comment
    ==================== ==== ============ =========================================
+    Yearly costs         C    Costs        Annual rent, charges, and cleaning
+    \                    \    \            \
-    Yearly costs         C    Costs        Annual rent, charges, and cleaning Future turnover      St   Standing     Image and presentation Future turnover      V    Visibility   Circulation of potential customers Future turnover      Pr   Proximity    Distance from town center Working conditions   W    Space        Working space
+    Future turnover      St   Standing     Image and presentation idem                 V    Visibility   Circulation of potential customers idem                 Pr   Proximity    Distance from town center
+    \                    \    \            \
+    Working conditions   W    Space        Working space
-    Working conditions   Cf   Comfort      Quality of office equipments Working conditions   P    Parking      Available parking facilities
+    idem                 Cf   Comfort      Quality of office equipment idem                 P    Parking      Available parking facilities
    ==================== ==== ============ =========================================

 The evaluation of the seven potential sites on each criterion are gathered in the following **performance tableau**:
    ============= ======== ======== ======== ======== ======== ======== ======== ========
     Criterion     weight   A        B        C        D        E         F         G
    ============= ======== ======== ======== ======== ======== ======== ======== ========
-    Cost          3.0     35.0K€   17.8K€   6.7K€    14.1K€   34.8K€   18.6K€   12.0K€
+    Costs         3.0     35.0K€   17.8K€   6.7K€    14.1K€   34.8K€   18.6K€   12.0K€
+    \             \       \        \        \        \        \        \        \
+    Stan          1.0     100      10       0        30       90       70       20
+    Visi          1.0     60       80       70       50       60       0        100
     Prox          1.0     100      20       80       70       40       0        60
-    Visi          1.0     60       80       70       50       60       0        100
-    Stan          1.0     100      10       0        30       90       70       20
+    \             \       \        \        \        \        \        \        \
     Wksp          1.0     75       30       0        55       100      0        50
     Wkcf          1.0     0        100      10       30       60       80       50
     Park          1.0     90       30       100      90       70       0        80